 What is the point of a California king bed?

 Though the idea of a Cal king may not make much sense, it’s a great option for tall sleepers or couples with a small, narrow master bedroom.
 With a California king, each sleeper (or single sleepers) still have plenty of space, but the bed doesn’t take up as much room width-wise.
+However, partners who aren’t over 6 feet tall and have wider bedrooms should find the standard king perfectly satisfactory.

 What is an Alaskan king bed?